Upcoming information sessions

 Transcript

-Opportunities for community members to share expectations or comments related to the Blue line extension.
+Opportunities for community members to share expectations or comments related to the Blue line project.

 - Saint-Michel area